 Until 2016 spinal muscular atrophy was a disease to which there was not only no cure but no approved treatment.
 Since 23 December 2016 (USA) and 30 May 2017 (European Union), there is an effective treatment to SMA: Spinraza®.
 Additionally, a number of other compounds remains in development.

-Spinraza is only one approved medicine for spinal muscular atrophy.
+Spinraza is the first approved medicine for spinal muscular atrophy and the only one approved outside of the US.
 It contains nusinersen, an antisense oligonucleotide whose main function is to repair the damaged SMN2 gene.
 After modification with nusinersen, the SMN2 gene starts producing high amounts of the SMN protein whose deficiency is the root cause of SMA symptoms.

 Spinraza did wonders in the many clinical trials that were carried in the last years as well as afterwards in normal therapeutic usage.
 Not only did it stop the progression of the disease but the majority of children and adults who were treated with the drug regained strength and muscle function.